danielcbit/apcctrl/doc/manual/manual.rst

 **Problem**
-    2.6 kernels use udev and some distributions to not configure it to automatically create /dev/usb/hiddev?? as they should, causing apcupsd to fail to locate the UPS.
+    2.6 kernels use udev and some distributions to not configure it to automatically create /dev/usb/hiddev?? as they should, causing apcctrl to fail to locate the UPS.

 **Workaround**
     Edit the file /etc/udev/rules.d/50-udev.rules, and add